AnonymFlow

 streaming-geoINFO

-The 'You seem to be using an unblocker or proxy' message becomes routine on 3 out of 4 VPNs.
-Here's the ordered 5-step sequence tested on 47 blocking cases, resolving 90% of refusals in under 5 minutes.
+The 'You seem to be using an unblocker or proxy' message becomes routine on most VPNs.
+Here's the ordered 5-step sequence that resolves most refusals in under 5 minutes.

-By Eric Gerard · Éditeur · NordLink Intel11 min readPhoto: Erik Mclean — Unsplash
+By Eric Gerard · Editor · AnonymFlow10 min readPhoto: Erik Mclean - Unsplash

 The classic Netflix message: "You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again."
 This error code M7037-1255 signals that Netflix just detected your IP as belonging to a blocklisted VPN datacenter range.
-Across 3 out of 4 VPNs tested in May 2026, this message appears at least once a week on the most popular US servers.
-Don't panic: in 90% of cases, it resolves in under 5 minutes with the right sequence of actions applied in the correct order.
-This article documents the exact procedure tested across 47 real blocking cases, and identifies the exact threshold at which to switch VPN.
+On most VPNs, this message appears regularly on the most popular US servers.
+Don't panic: in the majority of cases, it resolves in under 5 minutes with the right sequence of actions applied in the correct order.
+This article documents the procedure, in the order of application, and identifies the threshold at which to switch VPN.

 Why Netflix blocks - the detection mechanics